minho42/roster-ios-public/privacy-policy.md

 We do not collect any information.
 We do not share your personal information.

-Your credentials are securely stored on your phone using Keychain services.
+Your credentials are securely stored on your phone using [Keychain services](<https://en.m.wikipedia.org/wiki/Keychain_(software)>).

 Your roster/shift data is stored on your phone.

-It may be necessary for [] to change this privacy policy without notice.
+It may be necessary for us to change this privacy policy without notice.

 Contact

-Email:
+Email: healthrosterr@gmail.com